My husband Murray loves to make Schmaltz and Gribenes. Do you know what that is? Schmaltz is rendered chicken fat …the fat is cooked down to a liquid

-He has been doing it for many years, using the chicken skin and fat that I so diligently removed from the chicken so that our kids would have a healthy chicken dinner!!
+Murray has been making this for many years, using the chicken skin and fat that I so diligently removed from the chicken so that our kids would have a healthy chicken dinner!!
+Now I keep the skin on the chicken so I just trim excess skin & fat from the chicken pieces that I am going to cook & Murray uses this

-I am not sure what got him started on this but I think it was remembering his Baba Glick whom he had a wonderful loving relationship with.
+I am not sure what got him started on this but I think it was remembering his grandmother, Baba Glick, whom he had a wonderful loving relationship with.

 He says she always had some schmaltz in the fridge.
 He remembers her putting it in mashed potatoes and frying everything in it instead of oil.
 Except of course if she was making a dairy dish!!